frozenarc/react-abstract-table/README.md

 };
 ```

-For detail of how we can create the module check [demo implementation](https://github.com/frozenarc/react-abstract-table-demo-impl)
+For more detail see [react-abstract-table-demo-impl](https://github.com/frozenarc/react-abstract-table-demo-impl)

+### State management

+It is a bunch of functions we need to define which can be called from any other three modules to check or set state.
+The functions should hide state structure.

-### State management and Event handling
+### Event handling

-These are not direct sub-module of `react-abstract-table`.
-So more detain would be given in [demo implementation](https://github.com/frozenarc/react-abstract-table-demo-impl).
+It is a bunch of specific event handler for components like cell, row, table etc.

 ### Example